 LET’S PUT PEOPLE BEFORE POLITICS

-As a citizen legislator, my priority during my first term has been to be your voice in the Roundhouse — to work with you to create a state government that puts people before politics and guarantees you have a voice in the Roundhouse.
+As a citizen legislator, my priority is to work with you to create a state government that puts people before politics and guarantees you have a voice in the Roundhouse.
 In my three terms of service, I’ve had the privilege of meeting and listening to so many of you share your priorities and ideas for making life better for all of us here in northern New Mexico.
 The accomplishments we talk about on this page are not mine — they’re ours, directly shaped by your calls, emails and ideas.
 Together we have made real progress on the issues that directly affect our lives and community.

 As a materials science researcher, I’ve seen firsthand how high tech jobs and businesses can grow a sustainable, vibrant economy like almost nothing else.
 With the presence of multiple major scientific research institutions here in our state, a great climate and a unique way of life, northern New Mexico is ideally poised to become the Silicon Valley of the Southwest.